Tuesday September 21, 2021

 Additional Benefits of Consuming Mango

 Mangoes are good for so much more than just getting high.
-In addition to their awesome flavor, mangoes help improve digestion (which helps if you prefer edibles), increase bone density, improve skin and hair conditions, reduce asthma flare-ups (which can be triggered by a harsh smoke), and help stabilize blood/sugar levels in diabetic patients.
+In addition to their awesome flavor, mangoes have a host of other health benefits.
+They may improve digestion (which helps if you prefer edibles), help with vision, improve skin and hair conditions, and help stabilize blood/sugar levels in diabetic patients.

 Moreover, mangoes may help protect against multiple forms of cancer.
 Researchers at Texas A&M found that mango extracts have a positive impact on all forms of cancer tested (colon, breast, lung, prostate, and leukemia).
 Mango has the greatest effect on breast and colon cancers.